Raise your hand if you’ve ever taken out a 30-year mortgage.

 - Pay it Off in Cash: Easier said than done, right?
 But, if you’ve got the cash to do it, pay it off.
 Get rid of it and be done!

 - Pay Extra on Your 30-Year Mortgage: By making extra payments on your 30-year mortgage, you can effectively reduce the length of your term and decrease your interest payments.
 In our example, the monthly payments on the 15-year are about $1,017/month.
 On the 30-year, they run about $695/month.
 If you take the $322 you save and pay the extra toward your principal each month, you can pay off your 30-year mortgage in 16 years.
 Because your interest rate is still higher, you won’t save as much as you would have if you started with 15-year loan.
 However, you’ll still save about $49,000 in interest by going this route…and that’s definitely not chump change!
+In fact, it’s one of the best investments with low risk you can make.

 - Refinance to a 15-Year Mortgage: We’ve done this with a couple of our properties, and it has saved us tens of thousands of dollars!
 Using our example above, we saved almost $70,000 in interest by going with the 15-year mortgage.
 That’s real life money, people!!!